Which of the following is classified as a type of receivable in f... | Study Prep in Pearson+

 1

-Understand the concept of receivables: In financial accounting, receivables represent amounts owed to a company by customers or other parties for goods or services provided.
-They are considered assets because they are expected to be converted into cash in the future.
+Understand the concept of receivables: In financial accounting, receivables refer to amounts owed to a company by customers or other parties as a result of credit sales or other transactions.
+The most common type is 'Accounts Receivable,' which represents money owed by customers for goods or services provided on credit.

-Analyze the options provided: Review each term to determine whether it fits the definition of a receivable.
-For example, Accounts Payable represents amounts the company owes to suppliers, which is a liability, not a receivable.
+Analyze the options provided: Commercial Paper, Certificates of Deposit, and Treasury Bills are financial instruments, but they are not classified as receivables.
+These are typically considered investments or cash equivalents, not amounts owed by customers.

-Evaluate Prepaid Expenses: Prepaid Expenses are payments made in advance for goods or services to be received in the future.
-These are classified as assets but are not receivables because they do not represent amounts owed to the company.
+Focus on 'Accounts Receivable': This term specifically refers to the amounts owed by customers for credit sales.
+It is classified as a current asset on the balance sheet and is a key component of working capital management.

 Watch next